Guides

 When is Voice reporting software for medical reports a good fit?

 Speech recognition solves only part of the problem.
 The real gain comes when speech becomes a structured, reviewable report.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?